up

 Overall, this budget provides resources for the County to expand its emerging commitment to and implementation of the RESJ Act.
 It supports County Government in building the skills and competencies necessary to identify and address racial and ethnic disparities across issue areas, at the same time providing resources for programs that help to fill gaps created by structural inequities.

-Departments and Non-Departmental Accounts (NDAs), some have not been reviewed by ORESJ, but have the potential to advance racial equity and social justice:
+Departments and Non-Departmental Accounts (NDAs) not reviewed by ORESJ, but have the potential to advance racial equity and social justice:

 Office of Grants Management